 Mayor’s Summer Reading Club

 The greatest loss of reading improvements for school age children is the three-month summer vacation when they are without academic stimulation.
-Programs throughout the city’s 27 branches; children and teens are encouraged to read at least 16 books over the summer months and receive a certificate and a free book for their efforts.
+Programs throughout the city’s 30 branches; children and teens are encouraged to read at least 8 (or listen to 16 books) over the summer months and receive a certificate and a free book for their efforts.
 The most substantial costs come from the printing (reading logs, certificates for completion, program details, etc) along with giveaway books for those children who complete their reading goals.

 Children and Teen Outreach and Technology